akshiag/occupancy-prediction/README.md

 This app loads the model that serves predictions that predicts the occupancy of one or several rooms for the next 24 hours based on this model trained in first part.

+Containering
+1) To dockerize the app
+   docker build -t prediction-app .

 Running the app

-1) Load the docker image
-   docker load -i prediction-app.tar

 2) Run the image
    docker run -p 5000:5000 prediction-app:latest